stephenohair/java-documentation-template/src/site/markdown/index.md

 See this template in action [here](https://superevensteven.github.io/java-documentation-template/index.html)

-## Optinoal Pre-requisite
+## Optional Pre-requisite
-In order to generate PlantUML diagrams you must have a GraphViz installed on your system path, be it linux/mac/windows.
-The site will still generate but will have missing diagrams.
+In order to generate PlantUML diagrams you must have GraphViz installed on your system path, be it linux/mac/windows.
+The site will still generate without it but will have missing diagrams.

 On linux this is as simple as running this from a terminal: `sudo apt-get install graphviz`